Canop/broot/website/src/conf_verbs.md

 **Note:**
 The `from_shell` attribute exists because some actions can't possibly be useful from a subshell.
 For example, `cd` is a shell builtin which must be executed in the parent shell.

+## Verbs not leaving broot

+If you set `leave_broot = false`, broot won't quit when executing your command, but it will update the tree.

+This is useful for commands modifying the tree (like creating or moving files).

 # Call shell scripts

 With an external, you call an executable.